 We know, we know -- when you're on vacation, the last thing you want to worry about is hotel security.
 But returning from a day of exploring Mayan ruins or sampling French wines to find that your hotel room has been ransacked is a surefire way to put a damper on an otherwise amazing trip.

 Break-ins, fires, natural disasters and terrorist attacks are just a few of the potential threats to travelers' safety in hotel rooms.
-While we don't recommend being too paranoid about some of these -- after all, one safety expert puts a hotel guest's chance of dying in a terrorist attack at a remote one in ten million -- it's in your own best interest to take a few precautions to protect against more common risks, such as burglary or fire.
+While we don't recommend being too paranoid about some of these -- after all, you're more likely to be struck by lightning than to die in a terrorist attack -- it's in your own best interest to take a few precautions to protect against more common risks, such as burglary or fire.
 Read on for our top hotel safety tips.

 Before Your Stay

 Long before you actually book your hotel, start by doing your homework.
 Take a careful look at the security situation in the country and/or city you'll be visiting.
 Is terrorism a threat?
 Are tourists often targeted in local crimes?
 Are there certain neighborhoods, cities or regions that are more secure than others?
 The U.S. State Department offers country-specific safety information on its website; see Travel Warnings and Advisories for more details.

 When the time comes to book your hotel, don't just look at rates and amenities -- pay close attention to location as well.
 Is the hotel in an upscale residential neighborhood, a bustling business district or a seedy commercial area?
 Is it safe to walk around after dark?
 Is there a police station nearby?
 All of these factors could affect the likelihood of a break-in or assault during your stay.
 You can find neighborhood information online or in a good guidebook.